After Roe, many questions: Where the legal fight moves next

 Half of states are moving rapidly to ban or severely restrict abortion.
 There are legal questions about the methods they will use to enforce these new laws, and the scope of criminal or civil liabilities for doctors, women, and facilitators.
 Interstate travel and the status of medications sent via U.S. mail or private courier are also part of the legal uncertainties that have emerged after the Supreme Court eliminated a constitutional right in place for almost half a century.

-“There’s going to be a lot of of legal questions surrounding these issues for quite a while,” says Jessie Hill, professor of law at Case Western Reserve University in Cleveland.
+“There’s going to be a lot of legal questions surrounding these issues for quite a while,” says Jessie Hill, professor of law at Case Western Reserve University in Cleveland.
 “Right now, I think the big impression is that it’s just utter chaos from a legal perspective.”

 Why We Wrote This